Power Windows - Detailed Feature Explained | V3Cars

 What Cars Get Power Windows From The Factory?

 In India, most cars from the A segment (Alto, Kwid) and above get power windows at least in their higher variants.
 If you’re in the market to buy a reasonably-loaded car, then you’ll most likely get power windows from the factory.

 Verdict - Should I Get An Aftermarket Power Window?

 Since most cars from the A-segment and above come with power windows as standard in at least their top variants these days, you will most likely not require aftermarket power windows.
 However, if you have a lower variant of a car, then we strongly recommend at least getting the front power windows.
-However, before you check out an aftermarket power window kit, we suggest you ask your authorised service centre if they can do the job in-house.
+However, before you check out an aftermarket power window kit, we suggest you ask your authorized service center if they can do the job in-house.
 This will let you keep the warranty of your car intact.

 Note: Check your Car EMI with our - Car Loan EMI Calculator

-You can use our Fuel Cost Calculator to see how much any petrol, diesel or CNG car will cost to run based on the latest fuel price in your city.
+You can use our Fuel Cost Calculator to see how much any petrol, diesel, or CNG car will cost to run based on the latest fuel price in your city.